Struct glib::ThreadPool

 pub fn set_max_unused_threads(max_threads: Option<u32>)

-Sets the maximal number of unused threads to max_threads
+Sets the maximal number of unused threads to max_threads.

-is -1, no limit is imposed on the number
+If max_threads is -1, no limit is imposed on the number

 of unused threads.